NITYANANDA/tsf/examples/jaxrs-oauth/README.txt

 Social.com also relies on
 org.apache.cxf.rs.security.oauth.services.AuthorizationRequestService
-which will be used to ask a Social.com user to authorize the third-party, more on it below.
+which will be used to ask a Social.com user to authorize the third-party, more on this below.

-Access to UserRegistrationService and SocialService, as well as to (CXF)AuthorizationRequestService is protected by a filter (oauth.service.SecurityContextFilter) enforcing that a currently logged in user is a valid Social.com user.
+Access to UserRegistrationService and SocialService, as well as to CXF's AuthorizationRequestService is protected by a filter (oauth.service.SecurityContextFilter) enforcing that a currently logged in user is a valid Social.com user.

-When the registered Social.com user accesses the online Restaurant Reservations service in order to book a table, this service (oauth.thirdparty.RestaurantReservationService) initiates the OAuth flow in order to get a permission to access a current user's calendar.
+When the registered Social.com user accesses the online Restaurant Reservations service in order to book a table, this service (oauth.thirdparty.RestaurantReservationService) initiates the OAuth flow in order to get permission to access a current user's calendar.
 But first, it requires the user to login.

 In a real world application, one would expect a user to register with the